nanograv/holodeck/docs/source/index.rst

 Contributions are not only welcome but encouraged, anywhere from new modules/customizations to bug-fixes to improved documentation and usage examples.
 The git workflow is based around a `main` branch which is intended to be (relatively) stable and operational, and an actively developed `dev` branch.
 New development should be performed in "feature" branches (made off of the `dev` branch), and then incorporated via pull-request (back into the `dev` branch).

-**Formatting**:
+**Formatting**.
 New code should generally abide by PEP8 formatting, with `numpy` style docstrings.
 Exceptions are:

 * lines may be broken at either 100 or 120 columns

 Test Suite
 ----------